 14. Guarantees a.
-Are there any guarantees or warranties for any of the following: (i) Electrical work No Yos Don't know With title doods Lost Cannot Answor (ii) Roofing Ne Yes Don't know With title doods Lost Cannot Answor (iii) Central heating No Yes Don't know With title doods Lost Cannot Answor (iv) NHBC No ¥os Don't know With title doods Lost Cannot Answor (v) Damp course No Yes Don't know With title doods Lost Cannot Answor (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) No Yes Don't know With title doods Lost Cannot Answor b.
-If you have answered 'yes' or 'with title deed or installations to which the guarantee(s) rela ls', pleas te(s): e give de etails of t he work C. Are there any outstanding claims under any of the guarantees listed above?
-If you have answered yes, please give details: ¥ee / No 15.
-Boundaries So far as you are aware, has any boundary or last 10 years?
-If you have answered yes, please give details: roperty be een move ed in the / No / t know
+Are there any guarantees or warranties for any of the following: (i) Electrical work No Yos Don't know With title doods Lost Cannot Answer (ii) Roofing No Yes Don't know With title doods Lost Cannot Answer (iii) Central heating No Yos Don't know With title deeds Lost Cannot Answor (iv) NHBC No Yos Don't know With title doods Lost Cannot Answer (v) Damp course Ne Yes Don't know With title doods Lost Cannot Answor (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) No Yes Don't know With title doods Lost Cannot Answor b.
+If you have answered 'yes' or 'with title deed or installations to which the guarantee(s) rela ls', pleas te(s): e give de etails of t he work Damp proofing installed and rising damp in 2016 with 20 y ear guara intee.
+C. Are there any outstanding claims under any o of the gua arantees listed abo ve?
+Yes / No If you have answered yes, please give details: 15.
+Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years?
+If you have answered yes, please give details: Yes / No / Don't know

 16. Notices that affect your property In the past 3 years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
 Yes / No / Den't know b. that affects your property in some other way?
-Yes / No / Den't knew C. that requires you to do any maintenance, repairs or improvements to your property?
+Yes / No / Don't know C. that requires you to do any maintenance, repairs or improvements to your property?
 Yes / No / Den't knew If you have answered yes to any of a-c above, please give the notices to your so agent, including any notices which arrive at any time before the date of entry of t your property. olicitor or estate he purchaser of